 Corporate taxation

-Switzerland and the EU agreed in October 2014 that Switzerland would abolish certain tax regimes considered to distort competition.
-As a result, the EU has declared its readiness to forego possible countermeasures.
-After the failure of the third corporate tax reform (RIE III) in a popular vote, the Swiss government presented a new project aiming to abolish certain tax regimes by measures in line with international standards.
+In recent years, numerous tax regimes have been abolished worldwide that no longer met international standards.
+This was also an issue in the relationship with the EU.
+Switzerland and the EU agreed in October 2014 on the abolition of 5 such tax regimes.
+On the other hand, the EU has renounced possible countermeasures.
+After the failure of the third corporate tax reform (RIE III) in the popular vote of September 12, 2017, the Swiss government quickly presented a new project aiming to replace the controversial tax regimes by measures in line with international standards.
 The tax project was accepted by the Swiss people in the vote of May 19, 2019, and entered into force on January 1, 2020.

 Switzerland implements the international OECD standards adopted at the end of 2014 as part of the BEPS project ("Base Erosion and Profit Shifting").
 This reform aims to avoid illegal tax evasion as well as profit shifting by multinational companies.
 The new standard also helps to ensure that all financial and economic centers are on an equal footing in terms of tax bases.

 In 2021, some 137 states also agreed on the outline of a solution to the tax challenges of the digitalized economy.
 This solution includes a partial redistribution of tax rights to states with large markets (pillar 1) and a global minimum tax for multinationals (pillar 2).
 In this context, Switzerland is committed to comprehensive and consensual measures.
-Both Switzerland and the EU want to implement this two-pillar reform as soon as possible.
+At the end of 2022, the EU adopted the directive for the implementation of the minimum tax.
+The rules are to apply from 2024.
+Switzerland also has this timetable.
+On 18 June 2023, the Swiss electorate approved the bill to implement the minimum tax.
+Switzerland is thus one of the first countries worldwide to implement the minimum tax.

-Other EU tax projects may have a significant impact on Switzerland.
+The EU not only implements international standards, but also launches its own tax projects.
+These can also have a significant impact on Switzerland.
 In 2021, for example, the EU has agreed on a country-specific public consultation for multinational companies.
 European subsidiaries of Swiss companies are also affected by this provision.
-Another example of a measure that indirectly affects Switzerland is the project to prevent the abuse of so-called "letterbox companies" for tax purposes in the EU.
+Another example of a measure that indirectly affects Switzerland is the project to prevent the abuse of so-called "letterbox companies" for tax purposes.
+The planned measures are intended to combat letterbox companies in the EU, but also worldwide.

 The EU is closely monitoring the implementation of international standards by third countries such as Switzerland, in particular with regard to transparency, fair taxation and the application of BEPS measures.
 Failure to do so could result in Switzerland being classified as a "non-cooperative tax jurisdiction".
 Since December 2017, Switzerland was on the EU watch list.
-After the acceptance of the corporate tax reform, the EU decided on 10 October 2019 to remove Switzerland from this list.
+After the acceptance of the corporate tax reform, the EU decided on October 10, 2019 to remove Switzerland from this list.
+By the way, EU member states do not appear on the tax list if they do not implement the standards.
+However, the Commission can initiate infringement proceedings against them.

 Anti-fraud agreement